 Apart from that, the translation market is completely deregulated: each translator may charge whatever they think their labor is worth.
 Yet there is another peculiarity... thanks to the Internet, the translation market is fully globalized.
 The original to be translated may be e-mailed anywhere in the world, and the translation may be shipped back via the same route.
 There are no boundaries for that.

-The only problem resides in finding qualified translators outside the countries where the target language is spoken, as there will be very few of them, when any.
+The only problem resides in finding qualified translators outside the countries where the target language is spoken, as there will be very few of them, if any.
 Furthermore, that translator may be out of date regarding the language currently spoken in their homeland.

 To illustrate, there are countries in the Far East where the cost of living is comparatively very low, so where translation services may cost very cheap.
 However what would be the odds of finding a good English to Portuguese translator in India or China?